Dudhwa National Park

 Wildlife in Dudhwa National Park

-Dudhwa national park is a perfect and sheltered habitat for around 38 species of mammals, 16 species of reptiles, and several species of birds due to its expansive size of approximately 811 square kilometres of marshes, grasslands, and deep forests.
+Dudhwa National Park offers an ideal and secure refuge for an estimated 38 species of mammals, 16 species of reptiles, and a multitude of bird species, thanks to its vast expanse of approximately 811 square kilometres comprising marshes, grasslands, and dense forested areas.

 Mammals